 Other utilitarian authors would have disagreed with Mill.
 Bentham, whom Mill is arguing against, put forth a view that all pleasures are a part of the same “hedonic calculus” and thus it would be possible, at least in principle, for a satisfied pig to have a happier life than a sufficiently dissatisfied human being.
 After all, an opposite view is that “ignorance is bliss”.

-Ultimately, we take this to be more of a value judgement and less of a question of empirical fact.
+Ultimately, we take this to be more of a value judgment and less of a question of empirical fact.
 Do you value intelligence for the sake of intelligence alone?
 Or do you only value intelligence as a means to an end, claiming the existence of empirical evidence that ties intelligence to a more satisfied life or an enhanced ability to create satisfying lives for others through intelligent works?

-While looking for effective charity is hopefully an empirical matter, a lot of questions of what interventions are best depend on judgement calls about values that we believe cannot be fundamentally grounded in empirical research alone.
+While looking for effective charity is hopefully an empirical matter, a lot of questions of what interventions are best depend on judgment calls about values that we believe cannot be fundamentally grounded in empirical research alone.
 We think reasonable people can disagree and this can change their opinion of which charity is the most effective, even if one looked at exactly the same empirical evidence.

 Effects of IQ on things that matter

-The value judgement that our team makes is that IQ is not a good in itself and that instead we want to find empirical research that substantially connects IQ to the outcomes we do care about, which are mainly that of improving psychological well-being.
+The value judgment that our team makes is that IQ is not a good in itself and that instead we want to find empirical research that substantially connects IQ to the outcomes we do care about, which are mainly that of improving psychological well-being.

 When GiveWell talked with Dr. James Flynn, Emeritus Professor of Political Studies and Psychology at the University of Otago, he argued that a gain of four IQ points would be enough to allow someone to function independently as opposed to needing special assistance, that IQ improves job performance even on the menial jobs common among the extreme poor, and that gains in IQ would reduce the prevalence of intellectual disability.